EwoudForster/BookCatalog/README.md

 ## What does the application do
-The application is a used as a management system for books.
+The application is a used as a management and display system for books.
 You can add, update, delete, search for certain books as well as viewing statistics of the specific book.
 There is also a searching feature that supports live searching as well as filtering on Genre.
-There is an API with needed endpoints for using in another application.
+There is an API with needed endpoints for using in another application, which I also use in the MAUI Application, everything uses Authorization and Authentication.

 ## Setup
 ### How to setup the application
-To run this application, first you download the folder [v2.x](Published Application/v2.x) or go to the releases in the repository and download the latest release there.
+To run this application, first you download the folder [v3.x](Published Application/v3.x) or go to the releases in the repository and download the latest release there.
 You now unzipping the folder.

 ## Usage
 ### Start the application
-you go to the "v2.x" Folder and start the "BookCatalog.exe" file.
+you go to the "v3.x" Folder and start the "BookCatalog.exe" file.
 The Application will start.

 ![Application Exe file](Documentation/images/ExeFile.png "Application file")